Manfi21/rpi-BabyCam/README.md

 - Save and Exit.

 ### Add a service:
-To allow it to start automatically and for easier control of it the program can be created as service.
+To allow it to start automatically and for easier control of the video feed, the program can be created as service.
 ```
 sudo mkdir /opt/mediamtx
 sudo cp mediamtx /opt/mediamtx/